gamedevpl/www.gamedev.pl/js13k2024/game/design/technical.md

 4. **Time Bomb**: Implements countdown and area effect destruction
 5. **Crusher**: Modifies collision detection to allow obstacle destruction
 6. **Builder**: Allows player to add new obstacles to the game grid
+7. **Climber**: Modifies movement logic and rendering to allow player to move over obstacles

 ## Level Progression